feathersAndFury/mint-yz-theme/README.md

-# Mint-Yz: new colors and more
+# Mint-Yz: the new colors of a new era. (gtk theme)
 ### This master branch should be left unchanged.
 ### Please check out my other branches:
 ### https://github.com/SebastJava/mint-yz-theme/tree/colors<br>